YuvalBahat/Explorable-Super-Resolution/README.md

 ---

+-->

 ## Acknowledgement

-- Code architecture is inspired by [pytorch-cyclegan](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+- Code architecture is based on an older version of [BasicSR](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
-- Thanks to *Wai Ho Kwok*, who contributes to the initial version.